OSDeploy/GitBook/osmedia/knowledge/servicing-stacks.md

 ### Checking the Parent Package Servicing Stack

 It is possible to determine the Parent Package Servicing Stack.
 Expanding the Cumulative Update MSU in 7zip will result in a directory of a few CAB files.
 The largest file can then be extracted again in 7zip.
 The update.mum will detail the Parent KB that is required for the update to be installed.
-In my example, this KB was bundled in the 2018-05 Cumulative Updates.

 ![](/assets/2018-06-27_0-15-05.png)